 Tom has previously worked in a range of roles and sectors.
 He helped lead the digital transformation of the Financial Times where he held the role of Chief Data Officer and board member.
 He has also worked as VP Analytics for Pearson Plc where he built global data analytics capabilities to support education and learning outcomes.
 Earlier in his career he worked on data mining projects while consulting for clients in telecoms, financial services and government.
 Tom holds 2 degrees in artificial intelligence.

-Tom has a real passion for innovation, creating new businesses and driving organisational change.
+Tom has a real passion for innovation, technology and sustainability.

 Fabian Breckels is the Labour and Co-operative Party Councillor for St George Troopers Hill.
 He has represented this ward since 2016 and represented the old ward of St George East from 2007 to 2016.
 He is committed to his ward and has considerable experience in planning committees and was quoted in the media when he supported We The Curious’ application for the Arc, against officer advice, ensuring it received the planning permission it deserved.